Search

 Lowering the van eliminates any flexibility for rearranging passenger seats and wheelchair positions.
 Wheelchairs can only be secured within the channel of the low floor, and seats are only available on the raised lip around the channel.

-Who are high floor wheelchair vans right for?
+Who are high-floor wheelchair vans right for?

 Organizations that transport a variety of wheelchair users, walker users, and ambulatory clients